 Trip Summary and Itinerary Map

-- Spend three nights getting up close to up to 15 of the most spectacular glaciers in the region
+- Spend three nights getting up close to 15 of the most spectacular glaciers in the region

-- Disembark the ship to explore the moraines by foot and take zodiac trips deeper into this action-packed glacial environment
+- Disembark the ship to explore the moraines by foot and travel by motorboat deeper into this action-packed glacial environment

 - Experience the spellbinding Amalia and El Brujo Glaciers and delve into the wilderness of the White Narrows